 Most ridiculously crazy crowdfunding campaigns to be crowdfunded

-No doubt about it, Crowdfunding websites are the next generation of business investment but the fact about crowdfunding websites is that not all the projects posted there great.
+No doubt about it, crowdfunding websites are the next generation of business investment.
+However, the fact about crowdfunding websites is that not all the projects posted are great.

-The whole idea of crowdfunding has been hijacked; the concept has been flooded by opportunists and chancers who now exploits the concept to enrich themselves and offer increasingly ridiculous things in return.
+Nowadays, it seems the whole idea of crowdfunding has been hijacked.
+The concept has been flooded by opportunists and chancers who now exploit the concept to enrich themselves.

 When you talk about ridiculous ideas ever to be crowdfunded, this one will surely be at the forefront.
 Though it’s not listed or posted on a crowdfunding website, it’s still a crowdfunding idea – a 90-day social experiment online said to be ‘like no other’.

-Launched on July 28, Wemadeamillionaire.com experiment aims to make a ‘stranger’ on the internet stinking rich – a stranger who isn’t even revealing his or her name or details.
+Launched on July 28, Multimillionaire experiment aims to make a ‘stranger’ on the internet stinking rich – a stranger who isn’t even revealing his or her name or details.